Business in Bukavu, South Kivu (DR Congo)

 History of

-Bukabu, the Democratic Republic of the Congo
+Bukabu, the DR Congo

 - The Bukavu region was the territory of the Kingdom of Bashi (Bushi)